We may earn commission from affiliate links →

 Tipping In Serbia: How To Tip In Serbia

-One of the Balkans’ largest countries, Serbia is the only country in Europe that uses both Latin and Cyrillic alphabets.
+One of the Balkans’ largest countries, Serbia, is the only European country that uses Latin and Cyrillic alphabets.
 Its capital city of Belgrade is one of southeastern Europe’s largest and oldest cities, home to striking Communist-era buildings and Belgrade Fortress, to name a couple of highlights.
-Belgrade’s Stari Grad is where you’ll find mansions dating from the 1800s as well as the iconic National Theater.
+Belgrade’s Stari Grad is where you’ll find mansions dating from the 1800s and the iconic National Theater.

-Outside of the capital, numerous historic towns and archaeological sites dot the countryside made up of mountain ranges, plateaus, and rivers.
-While there’s a wealth of culture and history to be soaked up in Serbia, people who like being outdoors won’t be disappointed either.
+Outside the capital, numerous historic towns and archaeological sites dot the countryside made up of mountain ranges, plateaus, and rivers.
+While there’s a wealth of culture and history to be soaked up in Serbia, people who like being outdoors won’t be disappointed.

 Absolute highlights include Fruška Gora National Park, the stunning Drina River, the Nikola Tesla Museum, the Stari Ras and Sopoćani complex, Derdap National Park, Belgrade Fortress, and the Studenica Monastery.
 Besides these, there are many other nature parks, ancient monasteries, fortresses, and old towns to visit and explore.